 “I am noting the disconnect in my own life where I’ve not really thought about these (Scriptures) or BELIEVED them with the current challenges in my life.
 There’s still a huge GAP in what the Word says and how I believe, but I’m determined to PRESS IN.”

 Yes.
 Determined to press in.
 Amen, sister.
-Her statement underscores our vital need to incorporate the Word of God into our prayer life.
+Her statement underscores our vital need to incorporate the Word of God into our daily prayer life.
 Our aim is to eliminate any gaps in the truth we believe and function fully in God’s Word.

 Step 2 to Build a Prayer Strategy—Powerful Tools